Guidelines for Authors

 This Guide is made up of two parts presenting AoFood norms concerning format and authorship.
-We’d greatly appreciate that you read and follow the specifications carefully.
+We greatly appreciate that you read and follow the specifications carefully.

 The article must be sent to the Issue Coordinator by e-mail (check the Call for Papers).
-The article is then made anonymous and reviewed by two referees (researchers in closely related fields).
+The article is then made anonymous and reviewed by two referees (researchers in close related fields).
 Their comments are synthesized then sent to the author who must produce a revised version of his/her text within 4 to 6 weeks.
 If accepted by the coordinator, the article is then sent to the executive committee for a last check.
-The executive committee gives final acceptation (or sent back to the author for minor changes, or eventually rejection) .
+The executive committee gives final acceptation (or sends back to the author for minor changes, or possible rejection).

-NB: All personal information should be complied in a separate page (and NOT in the manuscript itself) including the complete mailing address, telephone number, fax number, and e-mail address of the one author designated to review proofs.
+NB: - All personal information about the author should be complied in a separate page (and NOT in the manuscript itself) including complete mailing address, telephone number, fax number, and e-mail address of the one author designated to review proofs.

 - Font Times New Roman